sixtyandme logo

 After several years, I’ve landed in a place that offers potential to make me feel settled and hopeful.
 Maybe here I can live a long time and age in place comfortably.

-Reflecting back and remembering the time and energy to get here reminds it was a combination of constant visualization and determination all mixed with faith and hope.
+Reflecting back and remembering the time and energy to get here reminds me it was a combination of constant visualization and determination all mixed with faith and hope.
 That’s not to say that patience, time, resources, experiences, mistakes, landing on my butt a few times and grabbing resilience by the horns didn’t help.

 My intended aging-alone lifestyle continues to unfold and still needs some forethought, but for the most part, I’m confident that where I live will serve me best.
 But I’m here to tell you a life worth living, according to your terms, is possible.